root-project/root/doc/v600/index.md

-% ROOT Version 5.99/01 Release Notes
+% ROOT Version 5.99/03 Release Notes
-% May 2103
+% September 2013
 <a name="TopOfPage"></a>

 ## Introduction

-ROOT version 5.32/00 has been released on November 29, 2011.
-In case you are upgrading from an old version, please read the releases notes of version 5.26, 5,28 and version 5.30 in addition to these notes.
+ROOT version 5.34/00 has been released on May 30, 2012.
+In case you are upgrading from an old version, please read the releases notes of version 5.28, 5,30 and version 5.32 in addition to these notes.

-The release of version 5.34 is scheduled for May 30, 2012.
+The release of version 6.00 is scheduled for May 30, 2014.

 For more information, see: